all9lives/ansible-magento-lemp/README.md

 The playbooks will configure MySQL, Magento, Nginx, and PHP-FPM.
 When the run is complete, you can hit access server to begin the Magento configuration.

+### Notes

+- This set of playbooks was adapted for magento from [ansible/ansible-examples/wordpress-nginx](https://github.com/ansible/ansible-examples/tree/master/wordpress-nginx)